Reethikka/Embedded_project/README.md

-the file server uses speechrecognition and requires internet access. it uses flask and socketio for backend with a simple html frontend
+the file speech-to-text uses speechrecognition and requires internet access. it uses flask and socketio for backend with a simple html frontend

 pip install flask flask-socketio speechrecognition

 run server and go to localhost:5000

+the file text-to-speech uses gtts and requires internet access. it uses flask and socketio with a html frontend.

+pip install gTTS

+this can be run similar to speech-to-text